Ctoic/FoodCorner/README.md

+# Clik to see the above foodwebsite=> https://ctoicfood.netlify.app/
 # Deploying A Web Page On Netlify
 Netlify is a remote-first cloud computing company that offers a development platform that includes build, deploy, and serverless backend services for web applications and dynamic websites.